robertolagos/robertolagos.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in Economics at the University of North Carolina at Chapel Hill.
-My research focuses on informality and taxation policy.
+My research focuses on macroeconomics, informality and taxation policy.

 **Contact:** [roberto.lagos.mondragon@unc.edu](mailto:roberto.lagos.mondragon@unc.edu)